HIST 1108 - Empires in World History

 basic core of factual knowledge about the empires that we cover in the course.
 These sessions will also identify key analytical problems that will be discussed in tutorials and addressed in the course assessments.

 Tutorials begin in Week 2.
 Each student will attend one tutorial per week.
 In tutorials students will participate in activities designed to develop the skills essential to the discipline of history.
 Tutorials are also a forum in which the class can exchange ideas about the key themes of the course and hone their oral communication skills.
-The materials in the course reader and the lectures provide you with the necessary background to participate in tutorials and to contribute to discussion.
+The materials indicated in the course guide and the lectures provide you with the necessary background to participate in tutorials and to contribute to discussion.
 Tutorials comprise an essential component of the course with the primary purpose of developing key graduate attributes as listed above.
 As a result tutorial attendance is a requirement of this course.
 See the Course Guide for further instructions on tutorial participation.

 Student Support and Research Skills